openep/openep/api.md

 'autogain', if true the electrograms are automatically scaled, default false 'acttime', a vector of activation times to be plotted as red crosses 'egmColors', cell array of colors.
-Same size as egmNames
+Same size as egmNames 'linewidth', the width of the lines drawing the electrograms

 INSTRUCTIONS FOR A4 EGM PAGE
 1. Save figure as an .EPS file.